fujaba/fulibFx/README.md

 # ☕ fulibFx

 fulibFx is a versatile framework for JavaFX applications that is specifically designed for MVC pattern projects.
+It provides a simple way to create and manage controllers, views, routes, sub-controllers, modals, and more.

+The framework is built on top of JavaFx and uses Dagger for dependency injection and RxJava for reactive programming.
+It also provides a few utility classes and data structures to simplify the creation of JavaFX applications.

 ## ❓ How to start?